 Samples collection

-The electroplating effluent sample used for the study was collected fromdirect outlet of Vishnu Velava Bright Industry, Madurai, Tamil Nadu.
-The electroplating effluentcontaminated soil samples for screening of metal tolerant bacterial strains were collected from the contaminated sites near Vishnu Velava Bright Industry, Madurai.
-Both effluent and soil samples weretransported to the laboratory, Department of Biology, The Gandhigram Rural Institute - Deemed University, Gandhigram for further analysis.
+The electroplating effluent sample used for the study was collected from the direct outlet of Vishnu Velava Bright Industry, Madurai, Tamil Nadu.
+The electroplating effluent-contaminated soil samples for screening of metal-tolerant bacterial strains were collected from the contaminated sites near Vishnu Velava Bright Industry, Madurai.
+Both effluent and soil samples were transported to the laboratory, Department of Biology, The Gandhigram Rural Institute - Deemed University, Gandhigram for further analysis.

 Screening of selected bacterial isolated for chromium resistance

-The sixteen predominant bacterial strains were isolated from the electroplating effluent contaminated soil samples and were screened for its potential to tolerate chromium metal using standard procedures [16, 17].
-Sixteen selected bacterial strains were inoculated on nutrient agar medium incorporated with chromium metal (100ppm) and incubated at 37°C at 5 days.
-The comparative growth performance of all bacterial isolates were observed and recorded.
+The sixteen predominant bacterial strains were isolated from the electroplating effluent-contaminated soil samples and were screened for their potential to tolerate chromium metal using standard procedures [16, 17].
+Sixteen selected bacterial strains were inoculated on nutrient agar medium incorporated with chromium metal (100 ppm) and incubated at 37 °C for 5 days.
+The comparative growth performance of all bacterial isolates was observed and recorded.

 Characterization of four selected heavy metal tolerant bacterial isolates

-Four selected metal tolerant bacterial strains were characterized with different conditions using standard procedures [18].
+Four selected metal-tolerant bacterial strains were characterized with different conditions using standard procedures [18].
 Bacillus sp.
 1, Escherichia coli, Pseudomonas sp.
 4, and Staphylococcus sp.
 2 are four potential metal-tolerant bacterial strains that were characterized by cultivating them in a metal-based nutrient agar medium under a range of environmental conditions.
-These conditions included pH levels (5, 7, and 9), temperature ranges (5°C, 28°C, 37°C, and 45°C), and differing concentrations of Cr (VI) metal (100, 200, 300, and 400 ppm) in various treatments for a period of five days.
+These conditions included pH levels (5, 7, and 9), temperature ranges (5, 28, 37, and 45 °C), and differing concentrations of Cr (VI) metal (100, 200, 300, and 400 ppm) in various treatments for five days.
 The growth performance and its tolerance to chromium metal in four bacterial isolates were measured by optical density at 540 nm.

-The two predominant metal tolerant bacterial strains were identified through molecular sequencing using standard procedures [19].
-The genomic DNA was extracted from two potential strains (Pseudomonas sp 4 and Staphylococcus sp 2) by using INSTA GENETM MATRIX GENOMIC DNA ISOLATION KIT.
-16S rRNA GENE amplification was carried out and it provides 1510 base pair product for Pseudomonas sp 4 and 1508 base pair product for Staphylococcus sp 2.
-Further, the sequences were processed for trimming at both 3’ and 5’ ends.
+The two predominant metal-tolerant bacterial strains were identified through molecular sequencing using standard procedures [19].
+The genomic DNA was extracted from two potential strains (Pseudomonas sp.
+4 and Staphylococcus sp.
+2) by using an INSTA GENETM MATRIX GENOMIC DNA ISOLATION KIT.
+16S rRNA GENE amplification was carried out and it provided a 1510 base pair product for Pseudomonas sp.
+4 and a 1508 base pair product for Staphylococcus sp.
+2. Further, the sequences were processed for trimming at both 3’ and 5’ ends.
 The software “Biosystem ABI 3730xl sequencer” was used to process bacterial sequencing data.
-Online tool Blast N available at the National Center for Bioinformatics (NCBI), USA, was used to comparethe 16S rRNA sequence of Pseudomonas sp 4 and Staphylococcus sp 2 with standard NCBInucleotide database, followed by the bacterial sequence data was aligned and analyzed for identifying the organisms.
-The NCBI Blast sequenced database for Pseudomonas sp 4 and Staphylococcus sp 2showed 86% query similar with Pseudomonas aeroginosa and 95% similar with Staphylococcus caprae respectively.
+Online tool Blast N available at the National Center for Bioinformatics (NCBI), USA, was used to compare the 16S rRNA sequence of Pseudomonas sp.
+4 and Staphylococcus sp.
+2 with standard NCBI nucleotide database, followed by the bacterial sequence data aligned and analyzed for identifying the organisms.
+The NCBI Blast sequenced database for Pseudomonas sp.
+4 and Staphylococcus sp.
+2 showed 86% query similar with Pseudomonas aeroginosa and 95% similar with Staphylococcus caprae respectively.

-The Antagonistic effects between two metal tolerant bacterial strains P. aeruginosa and S. capraewere tested using standard method [20].
-A loopful of bacterial culture was taken and parallely streaked on nutrient agar medium containing petridish.
-The plate was incubated at 37°C for 24 hrs and the results were recorded.
+The Antagonistic effects between two metal-tolerant bacterial strains P. aeruginosa and S. caprae were tested using a standard method [20].
+A loopful of bacterial culture was taken and parallelly streaked on a nutrient agar medium containing a Petri dish.
+The plate was incubated at 37 °C for 24 hrs and the results were recorded.

 Preparation of bacterial consortium

-Based on the negative antagonistic effects, the two potential metal tolerant bacterial strains viz., P. aeruginosa and S. caprae were selected and mass cultured individually.
-Then, cultures of two bacterial strains were mixed together in 1:1 ratio carrying a fixed cell density of 1×106 cell/ml and used for the biotreatment process of chromium effluent.
+Based on the negative antagonistic effects, the two potential metal-tolerant bacterial strains viz., P. aeruginosa and S. caprae were selected and mass-cultured individually.
+Then, cultures of two bacterial strains were mixed in a 1:1 ratio carrying a fixed cell density of 1×106 cells/ml and used for the biotreatment process of chromium effluent.

 Lab-scale biotreatment study on chromium effluent using mixed bacterial isolates

-Biotreatment process of chromium effluent was studied with mixed culture of two potential metal tolerant bacterial isolates, P. aeruginosa and S. caprae in glass column reactor using standard procedure [21].
-Effluent based nutrient broth (500ml) was prepared and sterilized at 121°C at 15lbs for 20 mins.
-The sterile media was transferred to 1 liter glass column and inoculated with microbial consortium of two metal tolerant bacterial isolates (5ml/500ml media with cell density of 1×10 6 cells /ml-1).
+The biotreatment process of chromium effluent was studied with a mixed culture of two potential metal-tolerant bacterial isolates, P. aeruginosa, and S. caprae in a glass column reactor using standard procedure [21].
+Effluent-based nutrient broth (500 ml) was prepared and sterilized at 121 °C at 15lbs for 20 mins.
+The sterile media was transferred to a 1-liter glass column and inoculated with a microbial consortium of two metal-tolerant bacterial isolates (5 ml/500 ml media with a cell density of 1×10 6 cells /ml-1).
 The bacterial reactor was run for 5 days.
-The bacterial metal effluent was collected after 5 days and determined the physicochemical characteristics [22], SEM- EDAX [23], FTIR [24] and AAS [25] analyses and the results were recorded.
+The bacterial metal effluent was collected after 5 days and the physicochemical characteristics [22], SEM- EDAX [23], FTIR [24], and AAS [25] analyses, and the results were recorded.

 RESULTS AND DISCUSSION